yukulehe/gazpar2mqtt/README.md

 # Externals/Thanks
 The project has been inspired by job done by [empierre](https://github.com/empierre/domoticz_gaspar) on project domoticz_gazpar and [beufanet](https://github.com/beufanet/gazpar) on project gazinflux availables on Github.
 I modified a bit the code to work and fit my needs.
+Thanks to [echauvet](https://github.com/echauvet) for his big contribution on GRDF API and the calculation of new sensors.

 # Informations